jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 You don’t spar in bag gloves but you can hit the bag in sparring gloves.
 A quick way to get kicked out of a gym is to wear sparring gloves that are smaller than 16 oz. without permission.
 Yes, highly skilled guys will sometimes spar in lighter gloves to mimic competition, but that’s not you.

-Because I don’t have preference or loyalty to a specific brand, my amazon store affiliate link is below.
+Because I don’t have a preference or loyalty to a specific brand, my amazon store affiliate link is below.
 If these suggestions help you, I’d appreciate if you bought through the link so I can get a small (and I do mean ***small***) commission.

 * [Get boxing gear here](https://amzn.to/3Fozxov){: target="_blank" rel="noopener noreferrer"}
 * [The Mouthpiece Guy](https://www.mouthpieceguy.com/){: target="_blank" rel="noopener noreferrer"}